Erica Solis and Joel Helge raise Certified AWA chickens (eggs and meat), and sheep (wool and meat) at Emancipation Acres in Stoughton, Wisconsin.

 “In addition to focusing on dual-purpose chicken breeds, we also select breeds with smaller combs and wattles to better withstand the cold, a calm temperament that shows less aggression towards each other and humans, broodiness and good mothering ability,” Joel explains.
 “Broodiness is a hen’s natural instinct to sit on her eggs and to incubate them and protect them until they hatch.
 Broodiness is being bred out of many modern industrial chicken breeds, because broody chickens don’t lay eggs and industrial farmers don’t want unproductive hens.
 As a result, those breeds have poorer mothering abilities.
 At Emancipation Acres, we want our hens to hatch and raise their replacement egg layers and meat birds naturally, as we find the chicks have a higher survival rate, grow faster and are able to learn and engage in normal behaviors more quickly.”

-Erica and Joel take the same care in selecting their sheep and ducks.
+Erica and Joel take the same care in selecting their sheep.
 They raise Shetland sheep, a wool and meat breed originally from the Isles of Shetland off the north coast of Scotland.
 “They are a small breed, famous for their thriftiness and mild flavored meat,” Erica explains.
 “Shetland’s are also well-known for their winter hardiness, parasite and disease resistance, and superb mothering ability, and their wool is prized by hand-spinners for its softness and durability.”
 In 2015, a prize ram from Emancipation Acres’ Certified AWA flock won yearling ram class, champion ram and reserve champion, and took second place in Best Fleece on the Hoof at the Wisconsin Sheep and Wool Festival.
-Erica and Joel also raise Silver Appleyard and Saxony ducks—rare breeds that the American Livestock Conservancy has identified as critical—to help make these breeds more available in their region.

-Certified AWA wool, lamb, chicken meat, eggs and duck from Emancipation Acres is available seasonally at the Stoughton Community Farmers’ Market and by appointment direct from the farm.
+Certified AWA wool, lamb, chicken meat, and eggs from Emancipation Acres is available seasonally at the Stoughton Community Farmers’ Market and by appointment direct from the farm.
 For more information, visit www.emancipationacres.com or follow Emancipation Acres on Facebook.